GRO J1655−40

-GRO J1655-40 is a binary star consisting of an evolved F-type primary star and a massive, unseen companion, which orbit each other once every 2.6 days in the constellation of Scorpius.
+GRO J1655−40 is a binary star consisting of an evolved F-type primary star and a massive, unseen companion, which orbit each other once every 2.6 days in the constellation of Scorpius.

-Gas from the surface of the visible star is accreted onto the dark companion, which appears to be a stellar black hole with several times the mass of the Sun.
+Gas from the surface of the visible star is accreted onto the dark companion, which appears to be a stellar black hole with six times the mass of the Sun.
 The optical companion of this low-mass X-ray binary is a subgiant F star.

+GRO J1655−40 was discovered by the Compton Gamma Ray Observatory on July 27, 1994.
+An optical counterpart to the gamma ray source was identified in August of the same year, by Jerome A. Orisz, and it was found to be a variable star.